Leadership Strengths and Weaknesses in the Bible

 As this passage demonstrates, Abraham’s leadership style was to deal with threats quickly and efficiently.
 Though he was a risk-taker, he took calculated risks.
 Foremost, he knew what the end results of his plan would be.
 In this case, it was the rescue of Lot.

-Jacob the Pragmatic Leader
+Jacob the Pragmatic and His Leadership Strengths

 The United States Army has a slogan that says, “Do something: lead, follow, or get out of the way.”
 In describing the pragmatic leader, Towns points to an old illustration of there being three types of people in the world.
 The first type are those make things happen.
 They are known as the shakers and movers.
 The second type are those who watch things happen.
 They are known as the spectators.
 The final group are those who are wondering what has happened.
 They are known as the dumbfounded.
 The pragmatic leader is the mover and shaker who gets things done leaving his followers watching what happened or wondering what happened (Towns, Elmer, 2007).